The Ontology and Epistemology of Physics

 I have recently begun working on the second question, the epistemology of physics, where I explore what it means to understand the physical world.
 To me, the ontology and epistemology of physics are interrelated disciplines, although they are often practiced separately.
 Combining both will let us better understand what the world is made of but also the epistemic limitations that we face.

-The Four Pillars of My Research
+The Five Pillars of My Research

 Electromagnetism